European-XFEL/EXtra-foam/docs/start.rst

     optional arguments:
-      -h, --help            show this help message and exit -V, --version         show program's version number and exit --debug               Run in debug mode
+      -h, --help            show this help message and exit -V, --version         show program's version number and exit --n_modules N_MODULES
+                            Number of detector modules.
+It is only available for using single-module detectors like JungFrau in a combined way.
+Not all single-module detectors are supported.
+      --debug               Run in debug mode
       --pipeline_slow_policy {0,1}
                             Pipeline policy when the processing rate is slower